hasumikin/mrubyc-debugger/README.md

 │            ├── class_name.rb  # models are tested by mrubyc-test
 │            └── my_class.rb    # models are tested by mrubyc-test
 │      └── loops                # Place your loop files here
-│            ├── main.rb        # A loop something like awaiting for user input
+│            ├── master.rb      # A loop something like awaiting for user input
-│            └── sub.rb         # Another loop eg) BLE status observation, LED blinking, etc.
+│            └── slave.rb       # Another loop eg) BLE status observation, LED blinking, etc.
 ├── mrubyc-debugger.yml          # You can configure stub methods in form of YAML └── sdkconfig
 ```